-As a construction laborer, you can earn an average $38,030 per year, or $18.28 per hour.
+As a construction laborer, you can earn an average $38,030 per year or $18.28 per hour.
 They are responsible for cleaning and preparing the construction sites on the highway, loading and unloading building materials, as well as setting up barricades and scaffolding.

 At an average of $41,470 per year, or $19.94 per hour, cement masons are responsible for creating the concrete surfaces.
-They monitor the climate, such as how heat, cold, or even wind affects the hardening of the material and to ensure proper finish.
+They monitor the climate, such as how heat, cold, or even wind affect the hardening of the material and to ensure a proper finish.
 Many cement masons are educated through a three-year apprenticeship or on the job.

-Operating engineers (also known as construction equipment operators) receive approximately $51,110 per year, or $24.57 per hour.
+Operating engineers (also known as construction equipment operators) receive approximately $51,110 per year or $24.57 per hour.
 Their responsibility is to handle heavy equipment as well as clean and maintain the equipment.
 For this position, a few underwent a three- or four-year formal apprenticeship, which combined classroom instruction with paid training.

-Supervisors receive an average of $63,140 per year, or $30.35 per hour.
+Supervisors receive an average of $63,140 per year or $30.35 per hour.
 They are responsible for completion of highway construction projects, estimating material as well as worker requirement, and ordering material and supplies.
-Usually an employer will prefer at least a high school diploma for this position.
+Usually, an employer will prefer at least a high school diploma for this position.